Error estimates for a tree structure algorithm solving finite horizon control problems

 By the definition of $V$ \eqref{HJBt3}, assuming $\tau_0 \in [t_n,t_{n+1})$ we have

 Let us introduce

 and follows that

-By Proposition \ref{semicon}, we know that the function $V$ is semiconcave, from which it follows the semiconcavity of $\xi$ with $\xi(0,0)=0$.
+Proposition \ref{semicon} ensures that the function $V$ is semiconcave.
+Thus, it follows that also the function $\xi$ with $\xi(0,0)=0$ is semiconcave.
 Let us now check the last hypothesis of Lemma \ref{lemma1}.
 Since $(y_0,x_0,\tau_0,s_0)$ is a maximum point for $\zeta$, we obtain

 We note that

 Applying Lemma \ref{lemma1} with $y=(t_{n+1}-\tau_0)\, f(y_0,\tau_0,u^*)$ and $t=t_{n+1}-\tau_0$, we obtain

 Inserting \eqref{1} in \eqref{method} and dividing by $t_{n+1}-\tau_0$ we obtain